 Rationale: We recommend increasing the ELA and Math Assessments from 7.5 percent each to 10 percent each, for a total of 20 percent for assessment.
-The quality of state assessments has improved thanks to PARCC, and we believe this broader accountability system with many new indicators beyond assessment will address any past concerns with "teaching to the test."
+The quality of state assessments has improved thanks to PARCC,

 Recommendation #2: Move the "Proficiency in Science" indicator from the "Academic Progress" to the "Academic Achievement" category, and include student participation in science assessment in the participation rate indicator.